Best VPNs for Firefox 2023

 - Headquarters Location: We carefully consider where each VPN company is located, and we tend to avoid companies that are headquartered in countries that belong to the Five Eyes, Nine Eyes, and 14 Eyes surveillance alliances.
 Member countries of those alliances have agreed to share digital intelligence with one another, and that includes spying on their own citizens.
 Law enforcement agencies can subpoena customer data from any company based in one of these countries.
 Obviously then, VPNs based outside these alliances are safer than those based inside them.

 - Privacy Policy: The government can’t subpoena information about you if the VPN doesn’t hold on to any of that information in the first place.
-We go over every company’s privacy policy with a fine-tooth comb to find out exactly what data it does and doesn’t keep.
+We go over every company’s privacy policy with a fine-toothed comb to find out exactly what data it does and doesn’t keep.
 Of course, all VPNs record some data, like billing information.
 They couldn’t operate otherwise.
 The best VPNs, though, don’t record IP addresses, browsing activity, or timestamps.

 Features